maciejryszka31/maciejryszka31/README.md

 - 👋 Hi, I’m Maciej Ryszka
-- 👀 I’m interested in product/project management, C++, C# and SQL
+- 👀 I’m interested in product/project management, C++, C#, SQL, HTML
 - 🌱 I’m currently learning SQL and C++
-- 💞️ I’m looking to collaborate on PM
+- 💞️ I’m looking to collaborate on PM and support
-- 📫 How to reach me maciejryszka31@gmail.com tel: 48 577 915 824
+- 📫 How to reach me maciejryszka31@gmail.com tel: +48 577 915 824
+- 🧷 I did some simple aplications like tic tac toe, comparision sites, maze game, rock-stone game, calculator in C#, C++, C.

 <!---
 maciejryszka31/maciejryszka31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.